Make charging your Oculus Quest easy with these magnetic chargers

 Cons:

-These cables come with magnetic attachments that allow you to charge your Oculus Quest at any angle.
-They're available in lengths up to 6'6" so they're long enough to plug into the wall while you're wearing the headset.

-Best for battery packs: NetDot Gen10 Micro USB and USB-C Nylon Braided Magnetic Fast Charging Cable
+Best for battery packs: NetDot Gen10 Micro-USB and USB-C Cable

-Many Oculus Quest users want to extend their playing time with external battery packs.
+Many Oculus Quest 2 users want to extend their playing time with external battery packs.
 These can be mounted to the back of your headset so you can continue to play while you charge, but also help counterbalance the front-heavy headset.
-This magnetic cable is only a foot long so it won't have a lot of excess wiring in the way while it's plugged in.
-It supports charging up to 9V/2A, which will easily detach if bumped while playing.
+This magnetic cable is only a foot long, so it won't have a lot of excess wiring in the way while it's plugged in.
+It supports charging up to 9V/2A and will easily detach if bumped while playing.

-If you use a battery pack you can move around freely while still charging your device.
+Using a battery pack, you can move around freely while still charging your device.
 You'll still have a wire plugged into your headset, but mounting a battery pack to your headset means you can freely walk around.
-It's more convenient and portable than plugging your headset directly into a wall outlet which tethers you to the wall.
-This cable is only a foot long which means it can plug into the side of your headset and attach to a battery pack mounted on the back of your device.
+It's more convenient and portable than plugging your headset directly into a wall outlet, which tethers you to the wall.
+This cable is only a foot long, which means it can plug into the side of your headset and attach to a battery pack mounted on the back of your device.

 Pros: